How To Wholesale Real Estate In California: Step-By-Step (2025)

 - Saving the owner from facing a government auction for failing to pay property taxes or an IRS tax lien is a Godsend for them.
 You can clear their debts, which helps raise their credit score to make them qualify for loans.

-- Many real estate auctions are put on by lenders who prefer getting the entire loan paid instead of what they can get at an auction.
-Pay off the loan and the extra fees and you make the lender and the property owner happy.
+- Many real estate auctions are held by lenders who prefer to get the entire loan paid instead of what they can get at an auction.
+Pay off the loan and the extra fees, and you will make the lender and the property owner happy.

 - Obituaries are sad to read but useful for wholesalers because the heirs may not want to live in the deceased’s home.
 A quick sale brings faster closure with money for the heirs.
 Probate lawyers are also a good source.